collapsed-stacks/startups/questions/8702/what-is-the-chance-of-a-silicon-valley-startup-to-do-extremely-great-once-it-has.md

 - posted by: [Ron Beyer](https://stackexchange.com/users/6154727/ron-beyer) on 2016-03-10
 - score: 4

-<p>Funding and employees doesn't mean its necessarily a successful company.
-Some companies are great at convincing people to give them money but really bad at producing anything. </p>
+Funding and employees doesn't mean its necessarily a successful company.
+Some companies are great at convincing people to give them money but really bad at producing anything.

-<p>Here are some prime examples:</p>
+Here are some prime examples:

-<p><a href="http://www.theverge.com/2015/11/17/9750890/rdio-shutdown-pandora" rel="nofollow">Rdio</a> - Streaming music service that raised about $200m in funding and closed its doors.</p>
+[Rdio](http://www.theverge.com/2015/11/17/9750890/rdio-shutdown-pandora) - Streaming music service that raised about $200m in funding and closed its doors.

-<p><a href="http://fortune.com/kior-vinod-khosla-clean-tech/" rel="nofollow">Kior</a> - Biofuel Tech Company, spent $600m then filed for bankruptcy.
-Was VC funded.</p>
+[Kior](http://fortune.com/kior-vinod-khosla-clean-tech/) - Biofuel Tech Company, spent $600m then filed for bankruptcy.
+Was VC funded.

-<p>In fact, I've found an entire article that lists <a href="https://www.cbinsights.com/blog/biggest-startup-failures/" rel="nofollow">77 of the Biggest Startup Failures of All-Time</a> which uses $100m in funding as its bottom-end.</p>
+In fact, I've found an entire article that lists [77 of the Biggest Startup Failures of All-Time](https://www.cbinsights.com/blog/biggest-startup-failures/) which uses $100m in funding as its bottom-end.